2013 Malaysian Grand Prix: Race

 On the 46th lap, Vettel, avenging Webber for forcing him toward the pit wall at the start of the 2012 Brazilian Grand Prix causing him to lose positions and be hit by Williams driver Bruno Senna at turn four, turned right on the first straight and used DRS and KERS.
 Webber put him towards the pit-lane barrier, with their wheels almost touching at about 180 mph but the two avoided a collision.
 Webber used the outside to keep Vettel behind at turn two, placing himself away from the racing line, and Vettel accelerated faster out of turn three.
 Vettel turned left cresting a hill into turn four, overtaking Webber with better traction for the lead out of the corner.
-Red Bull team principal Christian Horner reprimanded Vettel by radio: "This is silly, Seb.
+Having repeated the order earlier on, Red Bull team principal Christian Horner reprimanded Vettel by radio while the latter was on the inside of Webber entering turn one: "This is silly, Seb.
 Come on."
 At the start of lap 47, Webber tried to pass Vettel into turn one; Vettel placed Webber on the edge of the track to prevent his teammate from driving onto the outside at turn two.
 On that lap, Maldonado retired with a KERS failure.

 Sergio Pérez finished ninth, driving the race's fastest lap on the final lap.

 Massa made a pit stop on the 47th lap to switch to medium-compound tyres when he was unable to pass Grosjean, and emerged in eighth position.
 Räikkönen passed Pérez on the inside on the hairpin for sixth place on lap 49.
 Massa then passed Pérez on the first turn for seventh position; Pérez had used DRS to challenge Räikkönen, who was then passed by Massa for sixth.
+Mercedes' long pursuit of Red Bull resulted in both of their drivers being marginal of fuel, with Hamilton running with less fuel than teammate Rosberg.
 Rosberg begged Mercedes team principal Ross Brawn to let him pass teammate Hamilton on lap 50; Brawn refused, wanting to ensure that both cars finished the race and trying to control Hamilton's pace to improve his position in the World Drivers' Championship.
+Brawn wanted Rosberg to drop back to leave some distance and preserve the cars; he did not want both drivers to slipstream each other and overtake one another with DRS, affecting their fuel usage.
 Two laps later, Ricciardo retired with a faulty exhaust system.
 Massa then retook fifth from Grosjean on the straight linking the hairpin.
 On the 55th lap, Button retired with vibration caused by a lock in his left front suspension.
 That lap, Pérez made a pit stop for hard-compound tyres after Hülkenberg passed him on the inside for eighth place at the fourth corner.
 He retained ninth place, ahead of Vergne in tenth.